 Trade controls apply to all activities undertaken from within the UK and in certain circumstances to activities undertaken by UK persons while overseas.
 The legislation also controls activities of the transport sector concerning transport of military items.

 Trade controls also apply to the brokering - which can include warehousing and shipping - of dual-use goods that could be used in connection with weapons of mass destruction.
 Whistle-blowing measures also apply.

 See the guide on trafficking and brokering (trade controls).

 Ministry of Defence (MOD) F680 clearance

 The MOD F680 is a pre-clearance check that is required if an exporter plans to sell, demonstrate or promote or export certain equipment, goods or classified information for export promotion purposes.
 The F680 process gives an indication but not a guarantee that an export licence will subsequently be issued.
 You must obtain F680 clearance in order to use certain licences.
 For more information, see MOD F680 applications.

 Traders must allow enough time to apply and receive a licence before exporting goods.
-While the process can sometimes be completed in a few weeks, BIS will need longer to issue some licences.
+While the process can sometimes be completed in a few weeks, DIT will need longer to issue some licences.

 Types of export licence

 There are currently seven types of licence issued by ECO.
 The most common licences are: